developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Action Add Mapping Behavior Type Send Intent
 Used to specify when an intent should be sent as the behavior for a remapped key.

-- If the value ***On Key Down*** is chosen, the intent is sent immediately when the key is first detected as being pressed.
+-***On Key Down***- the intent is sent immediately when the key is first detected as being pressed.

-- If the value ***On Key Up*** is chosen, the intent is not sent until the key is detected as being released after being being pressed.
+-***On Key Up***- the intent is not sent until the key is detected as being released after being being pressed.

-- If the value ***,On Both Key Up and Down*** is chosen, the intent is sent immediately when the key is first detected as being pressed and again when the key is detected as being released.
+-***,On Both Key Up and Down***- the intent is sent immediately when the key is first detected as being pressed and again when the key is detected as being released.

 ### Action Add Mapping Behavior Type Send Intent Type
 Used to specify the method in which an Android Intent should be sent to invoke an application or service when the value ***Send Intent*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.

 Depending on the application or service to be invoked, there is likely only one method that can be used successfully to invoke a desired behavior in that application or service.
 Consult the documentation or developer of a given application or service to determine whether a category value is needed and, if so, which value invokes the desired behavior.
 The possible values are:

-- If the value ***StartActivity*** is chosen, the Android Intent is sent using the startActivity() method.
+-***StartActivity***- the Android Intent is sent using the startActivity() method.
 This method is suitable for invoking Activities, which are components that perform user interactions.
 If the behavior to be invoked involves interacting with the Device User, this method is most likely used.

-- If the value ***Broadcast*** is chosen, the Android Intent is sent using the sendBroadcast() method.
+-***Broadcast***- the Android Intent is sent using the sendBroadcast() method.
 This method is suitable for invoking Services, which are components that implement background operations.
 If the behavior to be invoked does not involves interacting with the Device User, this method is most likely be used.

 ### Action Add Mapping Behavior Type Send Intent Action
 Used to specify the action value of an Android Intent to be sent to invoke an application or service when the value ***Send Intent*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.